 There are two significant zones suitable for redevelopment as major academic quadrangles.
-One, the former site of the Florida State University School, has been redeveloped as a medical and science quad.
+One, the former site of the Florida State University School, has been redeveloped as a new medical and science quad.
 Located along Call Street at the Stadium Drive edge, the Medical/Science Quad is home for the new Medical School, Life Science, and Psychology Buildings, and a 1,500 car garage.
 Other sites are available around the quad and someday in the future, if the Mike Long Track is moved, another major zone will be appended to this concentration of scientific teaching and research facilities.

-The second new quad will be developed on the current site of the Mendenhall Maintenance Complex in the heart of the campus at the intersection of the Call Street pedestrian way and the Student Life Mall.
-The Mendenhall site is an ideal location for northward expansion of the Student Life Quad and its convergence with the Call Street Academic Corridor.
-Serious attention must be given to this location to insure that an appropriately significant architectural presence is created.
+The second new quad will be developed on the current site of the Mendenhall Maintenance Complex in the heart of the campus at the intersection of the Call Street pedestrianway and the Woodward Avenue/Student Life Mall.
+The Mendenhall site is an ideal location for northward expansion of the Student Life Quad in its convergence with the academic corridor along Call Street Serious attention must be give to this location to insure an appropriate significant architectural presence is created here.